-This right is a right of long-standing, an ancient right.
+This right of freedom from nuisances is a right of long-standing, an ancient right.
 The right of ours is a common law right.
 Our right to pure air has been developed since at least the year 1306, actually back to Hammurabi and the "Love thy Neighbor" Mosaic Moral Code.

 “the core with concentrations of tens to hundreds of parts per million of the powerful irritants acrolein [150 ppm] and formaldehyde [30 ppm] can readily contact eyes or be breathed with only slight dilution.
 “The irritant [bad smell] properties of these materials may be partly inferred by their occupational limits.
 These are 0.1 to 0.3 ppm for acrolein and 1 to 3 ppm for formaldehyde.”—Howard E. Ayer, M.S., David W. Yeager, B.S., “Irritants in Cigarette Smoke Plumes,” 72 Am J Pub Health (#11) 1283 (Nov 1982). |